 This can also be complicated and has been complicated by the medication the person is taking.
 Here is another read for you on Depression and Violence.

 So what does all this have to do with Kyusho Cycle of Emotions?
 Very easy!
 As powerful a principle as this is, it is NOT one you should put a lot of reliance on!
-I would not depend on this one to get you out of trouble!
-Better to stick to the basics, and understand how conflict and escalation work!
+This principle needs to be used in conjunction with other principles like the Cycle of Destruction!

 Please note I am not targeting in anyway people with any of the above conditions or others.
 However as martial artist and martial art teachers we need to understand what is happening in our environment.
 The more people understand mental illness the better!
 Our goal as martial arts teachers is to help.